-This past Friday Johnson said goodbye to Shane Stacey, who shamelessly left the Johnson campus for better opportunities across the state, leaving a six-foot-four hole in our hearts.
+This past Friday Johnson said goodbye to Shane Stacey, who shamelessly left the Johnson campus for better opportunities across the state, leaving a six-foot-five (and a half) hole in our hearts.

 In his own words, Stacey “drinks coffee and knows things,” but his official role was the STEM Development Coordinator for TRIO and Academic Support.
 He specialized in science and mathematics, both facilitating math tutors and serving as one himself.
 He was a TRIO mentor, academic support advisor, and unofficial office clown.